Kystj/JEngine2D/README.md

 ## Ongoing Development Tasks

-    SpriteSheets

-        - Write tests for the serialization and deserialization of a spritesheets with default attributes.

-    Complete Dirty Flag System:

-        - Finish and test the dirty flag system

     Implement Debug Drawing Features:

         - Begin development on debug drawing features to enhance the debugging capabilities of the application.